Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Impossibility of Reward Models for Preference Representation

 To characterize the capacity of reward models precisely, we show that transitivity is not only necessary but also sufficient for a preference model to be induced from a reward model, as detailed in Theorem \ref{thm:preferencetoreward}.

-\begin{theorem}[Necessary and Sufficient Conditions for Reward Modeling] For any set of responses $\{y_1,\ldots,y_n\}$ with $n\geqslant 3$ and any preference $\cP(y\succ y')$ defined on this set, there exists a reward model $r(y)$ that captures the preference $\cP(y\succ y')$ if and only if there is no Condorcet cycle in the set of responses. \end{theorem}
+\begin{restatable}[Necessary and Sufficient Conditions for Reward Modeling]{theorem}{preferencetoreward} Under Assumption~\ref{ass:strict_preference}, for any set of responses $\{y_1,\ldots,y_n\}$ with $n\geqslant 3$ and any preference $\cP(y\succ y')$ defined on this set, there exists a reward model $r(y)$ that captures the preference $\cP(y\succ y')$ if and only if there is no Condorcet cycle in the set of responses. \end{restatable}